 There is no greater joy than creating a to-do list and then receiving the satisfaction and scratching a big line through what’s been accomplished.
 Using dotted paper is the perfect way to quickly number items on your list while making it look gorgeous while doing so.

-Use our Miss Peyton Dot Grid Sticky Notes to help you stay on task and bring creativity to your journal.
+Use our Sticky Notes and Notepads to help you stay on task and bring creativity to your journal.